27+ Plants that can help you with increased Oxygen

 With its beautiful tiny flowers, the Chamomile plant has a lot of benefits to offer.
 It is also used as a natural ingredient to cure several deformities and diseases.
 Chamomile is also great for reducing anxiety.

-A fast-growing vine, the English Ivy is an easy-to-grow plant.
+A fast-growing vine, the English Ivy is easy to an easy-to-grow plant.
 The plant prefers indirect sunlight to grow and can even thrive in low-lit areas.
 The English Ivy looks best when planted in hanging baskets.

 Also known as Sacred Fig or Ficus Religiosa, the Peepul plant is native to India.
 The plant holds a lot of sacred prominences and helps to treat several deformities like Asthma, Diabetes and tooth decay.

-Bedroom Plants Oxygen at Night
+Some Bedroom Plants for Oxygen at Night

 We have successfully established that many plants are capable of producing oxygen at night.
 So, here are some plants, which emit oxygen at night, helping us breathe in an abundance of oxygen.